-Over the past few years, there has been a fundamental change in the way the suppliers send their invoices to their customers.
+The rapid growth of electronic purchase invoicing has changed the way suppliers send their invoices to their customers.
 Specifically, the sending invoices by email as a PDF.
 Almost all accounting software provides this capability to do so as standard, it is simply a matter of turning it on.

 From the supplier’s perspective, this saves the labor, ink, stationery and postage costs, is much more reliable and adds the additional days to the time available to your customer to pay you on time.
 As an added bonus, it is also a “greener” method on so many fronts.

 You may be surprised to learn that between 60% - 70% of all invoices are now being sent this way and this percentage is growing rapidly as more businesses adopt this approach.
 Knowing this, it is easy to predict that in the next few years the percentage of invoices being emailed as PDFs could go up to 90%.